Human Kinetics Department

 In-Person

-This course provides students with an overview of the many and varied aspects of the study of human movement and physical activity to include; the sociocultural domain, the social science domain and the exercise sciences domain.
-Additionally, the fields of child growth and development, personal health, adaptive physical activity and sport management will be included.
-Lastly, students will learn reading, writing and analytic skills in class and through their lab work.
+This course provides students with an overview of the many and varied aspects of the study of human movement.
+Topics related to and physical activity, exercise, and sport within; the sociocultural, social science and exercise sciences domains.
+Topics include physical activity, physical fitness, health, motor control, biomechanics, sport ethics, history, gender, race, philosophy, and others.
+Students will learn reading, writing and analytic skills in class and through their lab work.
 Three credits and lab.

 Aquatic Activities